puneet4840/DevOps-/7 - Ansible/9-17 - Roles in Ansible.md

 # Roles in Ansible

 Ansible **roles** are a way to organize your playbook into reusable and modular components.
+Instead of writing all the tasks in one place, you split them into smaller, reusable pieces called roles.
+Each role is responsible for a specific job.

 Roles break your playbook into multiple files.